-The average study takes sixty to seventy days to complete all four phases.
+The average study takes forty-five to sixty days to complete all four phases.

 Steve Martin’s win-loss-no decision analysis takes the customer's point of view in analyzing why you aren't selling more.
 Do you have the right client engagement process?
 What is the optimum way to structure your message to persuade the customer to buy?
 Does your current sales staff know how to create the personal, technical, and political rapport to win complex accounts?
 Do you have the right people and is your sales organization structured correctly?
 Finally, are you developing sales intuition by collecting and sharing important information about customer behavior during the sales cycle?

 Most companies are well versed on the logical arguments for selecting their product.
 However, the decision to make a major purchase is primarily based upon individual needs and desires, how the decision-makers receive information, and internal politics.
 Since many companies don't understand their customers in these regards, profiles are created of the key decision-makers involved in the selection process in order to perfect the sales strategy and message to them more effectively.
 Finally, recommendations to improve the suggestive powers of your web-site, marketing collateral, and field presentations are given to help you consistently defeat the competition.